spacebaboon/aivenclouds/README.md

 ### Back-end

+I haven't written Python for many years, which is probably clear from the project!
+So I may have chosen frameworks badly, or not written the most stylish code.
+Hey, at least I chose Python 3.

 Flask seemed a good choice to serve the back end.
 CORS and caching support is easily available.
-Doing all possible data processing and caching the endpoint means less strain on production API, and means a more consistent front-end performance.
+Doing all possible data processing and caching the endpoint means less strain on production API, and means a more consistent front-end performance, than doing data processing in the FE, where the device capabilities will vary to a large degree.

+The app runs in development or production mode, via a parameter.
+See running instructions below.
+In production mode, the live Aiven API is called.
+In development mode, a copy of the data is read.
+You probably don't want to hit production APIs in all test runs, and they might not be available in some test environments.

 ### Front-end